MIC-DKFZ/patchly/README.md

-# Samplify
+# Patchly

-Samplify is a grid sampler for N-dimensional images enabling inference and other processing steps on extremely large images.
+Patchly is a grid sampler for N-dimensional images enabling inference and other processing steps on extremely large images.
 Especially for 3D images, it has been proven successfully to inference large images patch-wise in a sliding-window approach.
-Samplify does just that with a very simple interface to sample and aggregate images.
+Patchly does just that with a very simple interface to sample and aggregate images.

 ## Features

-Samplify supports:
+Patchly supports:
 - N-dimensional images (1D, 2D, 3D, ...)
 - Sampling and aggregation of images
 - Any array-like images (Numpy, Tensor, Zarr, Dask, ...)